Uberi/ProjectExo/README.md

 Pipe joints include things like elbow joints, tee joints, and more obscure ones like vee joints.
 These are optional if using metal pipes and welding them together.

+The design files includes some "unconventional" pipe fittings such as four way and corner fittings, which are generally not available in stores due to not being very useful for plumbing purposes.
+These fittings can instead be obtained from specialty PVC construction suppliers:

+* [Formufit](http://www.formufit.com/), in addition to selling all of the types of PVC components needed for this project, offers guides and tutorials for working with PVC.
+    * A little bit more expensive but very good quality.
+    * The products are also sold on [Amazon](http://www.amazon.com/gp/aag/main?ie=UTF8marketplaceID=ATVPDKIKX0DER&seller=A1T0WSE1JGO9PT).
+* [PVC Plans](http://www.pvcplans.com/pvc-suppliers.htm) maintains a list of suppliers, many of which offer these non-standard fittings.
+    * USA-centric, but several will ship internationally.
+Sellers seem reputable.
+* [PVC Fittings](http://pvcfittings.com/) offers the lowest prices
+    * Ridiculously large variety of parts available, but shipping options are limited.

 ### Double Action Pneumatic Pistons

 I will be using [MAL 16 X 175 Double Action Pneumatic Pistons](http://www.ebay.com/itm/1Pcs-Single-Rod-16-x-175-Dual-Action-Mini-Pneumatic-Cylinder-/141094409413) (16mm bore, 175mm stroke) as the small pistons.

 I will be using [MAL 32 X 175 Double Action Pneumatic Pistons](http://www.ebay.com/itm/32mm-Bore-175mm-Stroke-Double-Action-Aluminum-Alloy-Pneumatic-Air-Cylinder-/310973376044) (32mm bore, 175mm stroke) as the large pistons.

+;wip: almost out of stock, maybe http://www.ebay.com/itm/MA32-175S-CM-Mini-Pneumatic-Cylinder-Double-Acting-32-175mm-AIRTAC-Type-/261362580432 or http://www.ebay.com/itm/AIRTAC-Type-MA32-175S-CM-Mini-Pneumatic-Cylinder-Double-Acting-32-175mm-/171175049747 instead

 I will be using [CQ2B32-100D Double Action Pneumatic Pistons](http://www.ebay.com/itm/General-Model-CQ2B32-100D-Compact-Cylinder-Double-Acting-32-100mm-/360898853102) (32mm bore, 100mm stroke) as the short pistons.